jaimetur/GooglePhotosTakeoutHelper/README.md

 - Preserve or reorganize album structure
 - Move files efficiently from input to organized output structure

+### 🔄 Auto-Resume Capability
+- The tool detects if a previous execution was interrupted, and if so, when running again over the same output folder, it tries to resume from the step where it was interrupted.
+- For this function to work, the input and ouput folders should be the same as the previous execution.

 ## Changelog
 - Find the whole changelog file [here](CHANGELOG.md)